-Beneficiary designations override any instructions in a will.
+Many people don't realize that beneficiary designations override any instructions in a will.
 If your beneficiaries are outdated, your assets could end up in the wrong hands, leaving your unnamed beneficiary with little legal recourse, if any.

-Visit hr.iu.edu/bcc/programs/beneficiaries.html for step-by-step instructions to review and update the beneficiaries on your IU accounts and policies, including your IU Retiree Life Insurance.
+Visit hr.ju.edu/bcc/programs/beneficiaries.html for step-by-step instructions to review and update the beneficiaries on your IU accounts and policies, including your IU Retiree Life Insurance.